What Treatments a Cosmetologist Can And Can’t Perform?

-Basically, the treatments you can perform largely depends on the regulations of the state you’re practicing in.
-Certain procedures are commonly limited to medical professionals, such as deep chemical peels and dermaplaning; while others, like waxing, are open to everyone.
+The treatments you can perform largely depend on the regulations of the state you’re practicing in.
+Certain procedures are commonly limited to medical professionals, such as deep chemical peels and dermaplaning, while others, like waxing, are open to everyone.

 Watch our video for an easy overview of what procedures you’re allowed to perform as a cosmetologist!